1

 164 -o file

-165 Compile the test binary to the named file.
+165 Save a copy of the test binary to the named file.

-166 The test still runs (unless -c or -i is specified).
+166 The test still runs (unless -c is specified).

 167 If file ends in a slash or names an existing directory,